-- Every attempt will be made to reach regular order - Markup of all 12 bills a potential before August Recess at subcommittee and full committee levels - Floor time in either the House or Senate hard to predict; by design the House can move much more quickly than the Senate... - The Labor, Health and Human Services, Education, Related Agencies has not been considered on the Floor since 2007, so hard to imagine this happening in an election year BEFORE the election. - Crystal Ball: Most likely a CR through December or into early 2019.
+- Every attempt will be made to reach regular order - Markup of all 12 bills a potential before August Recess at subcommittee and full committee levels - Floor time in either the House or Senate hard to predict; by design the House can move much more quickly than the Senate...
+Threats in the Senate to skip August recess... - The Labor, Health and Human Services, Education, Related Agencies has not been considered on the Floor since 2007, so hard to imagine this happening in an election year BEFORE the election. - Crystal Ball: Most likely a CR through December or into early 2019.
 The path forward on each bill is hard to discern.